TL;DR

 Pro tip: Big C and Tesco supermarkets often have food courts with street food-level pricing, but cleaner and more standardized.
 It’s a good middle ground if you want affordability without guessing hygiene standards.

 For local, non-tourist food ideas, see: Bangkok hidden gems food 2026.
+Or follow a structured route with our Bangkok foodies itinerary, built around authentic local spots without tourist pricing.

 Transport – $3–6